yogami/AIVoiceTranslator/DEVELOPMENT_WORKFLOW.md

 - [ ] CI/CD pipeline passes
 - [ ] Code meets all quality standards
 - [ ] Documentation is updated
+- [ ] **Clean code, TDD, and software craftsmanship best practices have been reviewed**
+- [ ] **All markdown files in attached_assets folder have been thoroughly studied**
+- [ ] Implementation follows principles from Clean-Code-Cheat-Sheet and Clean-TDD-Cheat-Sheet
 - [ ] Metrics dashboard reflects changes
 - [ ] Manual verification confirms functionality